hauntshadow/CS3535/res_mod5/README.md

 ***NOTE: This program also needs a Results directory where the seg_kmeans.py file is.
 This allows histograms and clustering results to save there.*

+***WARNING: If the dataset is too large, then you will get a MemoryError.*

 ###What This Program is Useful For

 This program is useful for clustering datasets.
 This program calls [Scikit-Learn]'s K-Means class in order to run the